 How to make Corn & Black Bean Salad

-- In a medium sized pot, add the quinoa and 1/5 cups of water.
+- In a medium-sized pot, add the quinoa and 1½ cups of water.
 Bring to the boil and cook for approximately 20 minutes under the quinoa is el dente.
-Set aside to cool.
+Strain and set aside to cool.
 (This step can be prepared 1 to 2 days in advance).

 - In a medium-sized salad bowl, combine the cooked quinoa, black beans, corn kernels, capsicum and cherry tomatoes.
 Set aside while you prepare the dressing.

-- In a small ramakin or bowl, whisk the lime juice, extra virgin olive oil, ground cumin and sea salt.
+- In a small ramekin or glass bowl, whisk the lime juice, extra virgin olive oil, ground cumin and sea salt.